normanbarber/hoarderless-css/README.md

 # Hoarderless Css
-This tools designed to identify css hoarding in a project folder.
-Enter the path to your jade files, then the path to your css files, then clean the code and write new files that have unused selectors commented.
+This tools designed to identify css hoarding in your project.
+Enter the path to your jade files, then the path to your css files, then write new files that have unused selectors commented.
 The original css files remain untouched.

 ### Running in the browser

     node server

 ### Running in the command line
-#### Install the package to run locally
+##### Install the package to run locally
     > npm link

-#### Enter the command and 2 args ( path1 is the project view folder and path2 is the project css folder )
+##### Enter the command and 2 args ( path1 for the projects view folder and path2 for the projects css folder )
     > hoarderless path/to/your/view/folder path/to/your/css/folder

 ### Specs